NaokiHori/GameCentre/sudoku_assistant/README.rst

    * - M / Memo
      - Change to memo mode (to assign memos)
    * - S (keyboard only)
-     - Solve the puzzle automatically
+     - Solve the puzzle automatically (it may take a few seconds)
    * - 0, Backspace, Space
      - Remove numbers under cursor
    * - 1-9